fewnew/art74-fall2018/projects/project3/yvonne_bellido_project3.md

 ##### Plane of 3D from the software Meshmixer <br>

 ## Description: <br>
-Throughout my 3D model, I decided to go for a natural environment, but with a odd field.
+Throughout my 3D model, I decided to go for a natural environment with a odd twist.

 Link: https://skfb.ly/6C98O